7RU7H/CTFs/TryHackMe/Red-Team-Capstone-Challenge/Red-Team-Capstone-Challenge-Helped-Through.md

 - C2 Workflow
 - AD CS abuse 101
 - [Windows Loves Passwords](https://learn.microsoft.com/en-us/powershell/module/activedirectory/set-adaccountpassword?view=windowsserver2022-ps)
+- Multiple Ways means Multiple bypasses to other users

 ![](october.png)

-## General Disclaimer
+## General Disclaimers

+General disclaimers,

-General disclaimer, this is more a documentation of my following along with Streamers and other community member where-ever could.
-I am not submit this as a Write-Up I did do some of problem solving on occasions throughout, but this is more to understand how to step up to Red-Teaming and dealing with Enterprise sized networks.
-I am here to learn and have no really possibility of getting this done solo without a lot of time off work and more capabilities.
-I am hope to earn and learn some here.
+- This is more a documentation of my experiences and following along with Streamers and other community member where-ever could.
+I am not submit this as a Write-Up per-say I did do some of problem solving on occasions throughout, but this is more to understand how to step up to Red-Teaming and dealing with Enterprise sized networks.
+I am here to learn and have no really possibility of getting this done entirely solo without a lot of time off work and more capabilities, which I do not have.
+I am hope to earn and learn some here - absolutely have
+- There will be memes
+- There will be off piste discussion of regarding researching concepts for this
+- There will be my trails and successes
+- This is also exploratory - some very not good Opsec and some much better Opsec
+- Warning the last section contains my and only my opinions of Snowden.

 - [[Red-Team-Capstone-Challenge-Notes.md]]
 - [[Red-Team-Capstone-Challenge-CMD-by-CMDs.md]]